What is a Life Coach?

 Can I hire a life coach for a short-term, special project?

 Yes.
 Some clients hire a life coach to help them achieve a specific objective or project.
 Many clients choose to continue working with their life coach after their initial goals are accomplished because there are even more interesting things to do!

 How long must I commit to working with a life coach?

 One month.
 Although on average, most people find life coaching more beneficial than they realized and stay on longer than they initially anticipated.
 Many life coaches ask for a three to six month commitment but usually let you stop immediately if the coaching is not working for you right now.
 Some life coaches might ask you to sign a contract or an agreement.
 This is fine, however, all the Lifecoach.com coaches have agreed that you can coach on a month-by-month basis for as long as it is working for you.
 We never lock you into a fixed term for life coaching.

 This does not apply to corporate contracts which may be for a specific term or project and are negotiated on a case-by-case basis.

 How much does life coaching usually cost?

-Most life coaches working with individuals charge about $300 to $700 per month for a 30 to 60 minutes call 3 or 4 times a month.
+Most life coaches working with individuals charge about $300 to $1000 per month for a 30 to 60 minute call two to three times a month.
 Executive coaches charge more and some clients work with an executive coach for an hour or two a week.
-It all works out to about to about $100 to $300 per hour.
-Corporate coaching is more, and may cost $1,000 to $10,000 per month, and usually starts at $500 an hour.
-Corporate coaching may include on-site programs as well as individual executive coaching.
+Corporate coaching is more expensive and may cost $1,000 to $10,000 per month, and usually starts at $500 an hour.
+Corporate coaching may include on-site programs as well as individual executive coaching and leadership development assessments.